 Get Your Garden Started with a Trip to the Petaluma Seed Bank

-For the last couple of years, we've really made an effort to put in a substantial vegetable garden in our backyard.
+This time of year always has a way of making us ready for the warm days of spring and summer.
+And of course with those thoughts of warm months come dreams of our spring and summer vegetable garden!
+For the last few years, we've really made an effort to put in a substantial vegetable garden in our backyard.
 The children love to help pick out the seeds, plant them, water the plants, and pick the vegetables (and eat them, too), so it's a fun, educational, and tasty, experience for them.
-While last summer's cooler than normal weather made for mixed results, we had enough success to make us want to do it all over again this year.

 Our first task of the season is always to go get our seeds.
 We always go the heirloom route—they're so much more fun than your plain old (ahem) garden variety vegetables—and we buy our seeds at the Petaluma Seed Bank, the West Coast outpost of the fantastic Baker Creek Heirloom Seeds in Mansfield, Missouri.
 They stock a vast array of seeds for a wide variety of vegetables, many of which you probably didn't know existed.